 DDoS is short for Distributed Denial of Service.
 DDoS attacks involve throwing many simultaneous requests at a site’s server –that is, way more than the server can reasonably handle.
 A large, sustained amount of phony traffic is enough to make a website go down for a few hours or longer.

 The traffic makes the server grind to a halt, gradually making it load slower and slower until it can’t be accessed at all.
 Even though you might have a great security plan, your website can still be affected by a DDoS attack.
-To prevent them, you need to arm yourself with knowledge on the different types that can occur.
+To prevent them, you need to arm yourself with knowledge of the different types that can occur.

 Types of DDoS attacks

-DDoS attacks come in a variety of types and sub types.
+DDoS attacks come in a variety of types and subtypes.
 Listing all of them would be impossible, but the most common ones are:

 - Volumetric: These are the most popular DDoS attacks and they work as described above.
 Volumetric attacks flood websites with bogus traffic until it shuts down completely.
 If the attack is severe enough, the ISP or hosting company may step in and take action to block all traffic indiscriminately, further exacerbating the problem.